The Product Development Process – Engineering Notes

 Process Notes – Time, Cost and other Considerations

 Like going on a trip without a map, the Product Development Process relies on knowing the information within the Engineering Specification.
-Don’t short-cut this process.
-See Step 2 – Requirements for more information.
+Don't short-cut this process.
+See Step 2 - Requirements for a lot more information.

-Market Research:
+Market Research

 Learn your market.
 Really, and don’t pretend.

-Perhaps this is a waste of electrons on your screen, because too many people think they know, when they really only know a piece.
-Learn your market, and be honest about it.
-If you have an honest feel for competitors and for the quantity of your product that will sell, it is so much easier to make decisions about design, and therefor, about manufacturing processes.
-Most importantly, knowing what to expect guides all your business dealings.
+If you have an honest understanding for customers, competitors and the quantity of your product that will sell, it is so much easier to make decisions about design, and therefore, about manufacturing processes.
+Most importantly, knowing what to expect will guide all your business dealings.

 Do your Market Research, or hire someone to do it for you.

-The Manufacturing Cost Continuum:
+The Manufacturing Cost Continuum

 There is a whole continuum of cost, timing, design and quality trade-offs when it comes to Manufacturing.
 The choices are almost limitless.
 Decisions on processes are best guided by quantity, cost and timing.
 It is important to explore the various options as part of the engineering specification and design phases.

-Factors in the Process that Effect Cost:
+Factors in Products Made that Affect Cost:

-(Reference the Chart Above.)
+(Reference the Continuum Chart Above)

 - Time plays a huge part in the overall cost of a project.
 If you are on a tight time table, you will pay a premium for “instant attention” from most vendors.
 If the timetable extends (a little), the costs of engineering, tooling, and other things go down.
 The time difference from “go as fast as humanly possible” and a “just keep things moving” might be 10% or 20% (time) – but the financial cost can easily double.
 Weigh carefully the factors involved in timing.